-Connect the dots using four straight lines,
+Connect the dots using four straight lines, without lifting your pencil from the paper.

 According to Exhibit 7.2, moral, democratic, public leadership offers ethical compromise and values principled judgment.
 This kind of leadership is responsive, open, and accountable.
 It mixes and harmonizes different, rightful claims, instead of shutting out people and their concerns.
 The option of fixing single-mindedly on one's personal preferences often means great cost or harm to others.